wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 ### Account-Request-Information header

 WSO2 Open Banking manages the initiation and authorisation of a consent.
-When an API consumer application makes a request to retrieve any account information, the solution validates the consent against the request.
+When a TPP application makes a request to retrieve any account information, the toolkit validates the consent against the request.
 Upon successful validation, consent-related information is directed to the core banking system in the form of a header.
 This header is known as **Account-Request-Information**.